 Potting: I find that repotting a Pilea can really encourage growth.
 Giving it some wiggle room will encourage the pups to spread out.
 To help prevent root rot, use a pot with a drainage hole.
 If you have a pot that you love and it doesn’t have a hole, then these drill bits are great for drilling a hole on the bottom of an earthenware pot.

-I love the trusty terra cotta pot that you can purchase at your local hardware store or greenhouse.
-They are utilitarian and simple.
+I love the trusty terra cotta pot (these are so cute) since they are utilitarian and simple.
 The terra cotta is excellent because it is a natural clay and will let the soil breathe a bit, unlike a plastic pot.
 Don’t get me wrong, you can use a plastic pot or a heavily glazed pot (that has a drainage hole), but if you accidentally overwater your Pilea the terra cotta will be more forgiving and it dries out a bit faster.
 If you have a decorative pot that you love (I have some in the pictures), then simply stick your terra cotta pot inside your decorative one.
 I will take the terra cotta pot out of the decorative one for waterings, let it drain completely and then stick it back into the decorative pot.

-Watering: You have to water it moderately, but do not overwater it.
+Watering: You have to water it moderately, but do not overwater it (this is a really cute watering can that you won’t mind having around your house).
 The Pilea likes to dry out in-between waterings and doesn’t like to stay soggy.
 I stick my finger in the dirt and also lift the pot to see if it still feels heavy from the last watering.
 If it feels dry to the touch, then I water it again.
 Let it dry out between waterings but be sure that it doesn’t get bone dry (although it is quite hardy and can handle it).
 I water mine on a weekly basis.
 If I check the plant and it still feels moist, then I wait a couple more days and check again.
 The other day, a friend texted me a picture of her Pilea which was drooping quite a bit.
 We came to the conclusion that it needed to be watered.
 It had dried out a bit too long!
 The plant will tell you what it needs and when it needs it, so just keep a watchful eye.
 I asked a local greenhouse about the Pilea and watering and they said one of the only ways to kill it is by overwatering.
 When you water your Pilea, never let it sit in water.
 Once you’ve watered it, make sure that you empty the excess water that catches in your bottom dish.
 If the dirt stays wet/soggy for too long, then the roots actually rot, which can likely lead to the death of the plant.
 I am prone to overwatering and it has taken me a good bit to rein in my need to “nurture” (aka overwater) the plant.

 Light: The Pilea loves the light!
 Bright indirect sunlight is what it needs.
 What does that mean?
 If you put your Pilea on your front porch with the sun beaming down on it, then that would be direct light and it will burn.